airswap/airswap-protocols/contracts/indexer/README.md

 # Indexer

 [AirSwap](https://www.airswap.io/) is a peer-to-peer trading network for Ethereum tokens.
-This package contains the AirSwap `Indexer` that Traders use to manage their "intent to trade" on the AirSwap Network.
+This package contains source code and tests for an `Indexer` used to manage intents to trade.

 #### :bulb: TODO